Meet the Team

 Clara Seery - Managing Director

 Clara is the Managing Director of the Central South Consortium, joining the Consortium in March 2020.
 Clara started her career as a Science teacher and worked in a range of roles in Secondary Schools in North London and Essex.
 She joined Enfield LA in 2002 as a Science Consultant supporting the development of the Science strand of the National Strategy.
-She was also the science lead for the National Strategy Minority Ethnic Achievement Project (MEAP) and was instrumental in Enfield becoming a National Strategy MEAP hub in 2013.

 Louise Blatchford - Deputy Managing Director